hernanimedeiros/task-list-php-crud-pdo/readme.md

-# Task List written PHP, a simple CRUD using PDO
+# Task List written in PHP, a simple CRUD using PDO
 *A simple app for studie pruposes.
 Do not use this project in production.*

 ## Installation